-For car theft prevention, always remember: when you're prepared, you prevent.
+For car security, always remember: when you're prepared, you prevent.

 Try the top 12 car theft prevention tips and tactics to prevent your car from being stolen or broken into (high technologies, how-to pictures and videos included).

-Also, we've rounded up some interesting car theft facts and statistics in the second part, which will also help you with the prevention of car theft.
+Also, we’ve rounded up some interesting car theft facts and statistics, which will also help you with the prevention of car theft.

 What You Need:

 - 2 minutes to read through the post

 - Car theft prevention devices (optional; very easy to get here)

 - Even someone wants to, he/she will be frightened away or deterred

 - Even the car thief tries to, you will definitely catch him/her

 - And last but not least, you will find back the lost car even in that bad case